Guide to the Gold Coast

 Play a round of golf at top courses

 Picturesque and challenging golf courses await you on the Gold Coast.
 Choose a resort course such as Palmer Gold Coast, carved out of 65 hectares (160 acres) of native woodlands, the RACV Royal Pines Resort, which is home to the Australian PGA Championships, or the Intercontinental Sanctuary Cove, which give you access to The Palms and The Pines courses.
 Alternatively, try the public courses at Parkwood International, an 18-hole course set in undulating bushland around a series of lakes and ponds, or Links Hope Island, just a 20-minute drive from the Gold Coast.
+For a bit of family fun, try a round of Topgolf located near most of the major theme parks.

 Drop in at a local brewery

 Get a taste of the region when you drop by Burleigh Brewing Company - pioneers of the Gold Coast's craft beer movement.
 Visit the taphouse to taste their award-winning beers and see live music.
 Another Burleigh Heads local is Black Hops, voted Australia’s Champion Small Brewery in 2018.
 Fortitude Brewing Co., in Mt Tamborine, is the perfect hinterland spot to quench your thirst.
 In Currumbin you'll find Balter, a venture from four Australian pro surfers.
-While the logo is playful and you can compete in "tinnie hurling" competitions, the brew is serious has won multiple national and international awards.
+While the logo is playful and you can compete in "tinnie hurling" competitions, the brew is serious and has won multiple national and international awards.
 Finally, don’t miss the new kid on the block - Lost Palms Brewing Company in Miami where you can enjoy the classics alongside Kombucha infusions in colourful surrounds.